-Here is a little physics thought experiment; say you are traveling down the street at some velocity and someone thoughtlessly opens a car door three meters from your current position.
-If the speed is above 28 mph, you will have less than 0.2 seconds to react, which is nearly impossible and a crash is inevitable at this point:
+Here is a little physics thought experiment; say you are traveling down the street at some velocity, and someone thoughtlessly opens a car door three meters from your current position.
+If the speed is above 28 mph, you will have less than 0.2 seconds to react, which is nearly impossible, and a crash is inevitable at this point:

 Impulse = (Force) x (Change in Time) = (Mass) x (Change in Velocity)

-Now, the right hand side cannot change (mass is constant, and the velocity is fixed at the moment of impact).
+Now, the right-hand side cannot change (mass is constant, and the velocity is fixed at the moment of impact).
 Your fate is not sealed, however, because we can vary the change in time (lengthen the duration of the crash) to reduce the amount of force acting on your head for the same impulse (change in momentum).
 If the crash happens slowly, so to speak, less force is there to contend with, and reduced likelihood of severe brain injury as per the new ECE 22.06 Brain Injury Criterion.

 It goes without saying that the EPS layer is good for only a single crash, just like you wouldn’t continue down the road with a wrecked car hood.
-Before then though, the EPS layer will outlast almost every other component of the helmet and remains unperturbed by oils, sweat, cleaning agents, and other chemicals it encounters during its tenure.
+Before then though, the EPS layer will outlast almost every other component of the helmet and remain unperturbed by oils, sweat, cleaning agents, and other chemicals it encounters during its tenure.